vniclos/Testudines-dataloger/README.md

-##Configuration:
+## Configuration:
-You can config by web interace,

-If you want change default values you need change this parameters on defines.h file
+You can config all values by web interface, but if you want  change default values you need change this parameters on defines.h file

 ``` c++
 // Default values for first start and
 // reset factory